ilyalitosh/android-code-style-Java-/README.md

 <a name="package_structure"><h2>Package structure</h2></a>

 #### MVC pattern
-<br>Packages, that use the MVC pattern will structure like:
+Packages, that use the MVC pattern will structure like:
 - package1
   - Class1Model
   - Class1Controller